SAP/jenkins-library/documentation/docs/steps/transportRequestUploadRFC.md

 ## Prerequisites

-* You have created an RFC destination on ABAP system side and registered an RFC server.
+* You have enabled RFC on the ABAP system.
-* You have an user account on the ABAB system and the roles required for uploading via RFC.
+* You have an user account on the ABAP system and the roles required for uploading via RFC.
-* You have created a transport request on the ABAB backend, which is the target container of the upload.
+* You have created a transport request on the ABAP system, which is the target container of the upload.
 * You have installed an RFC library based Connector Client.
 See [RFC Client](#[RFC Client).

 ## RFC Client